Introduction

 Plot the spatial distribution of NRS and CPR samples

-The National Reference Stations are situated throughout the coastal region of Australia with most Marine Bioregions having one station.
-The West Australian stations in Ningaloo and Esperance were discontinued after an initial sampling period due to logistical constraints.
-The CPR tracks are also more sparse in Western Australia as shipping options are few.
+The National Reference Stations are situated throughout the coastal region of Australia, with most Marine Bioregions having at least one station.
+The Western Australian stations at Ningaloo and Esperance were discontinued after an initial sampling period due to logistical constraints.

 What functional groups do we commonly see?